-Coos Healthier Together supported South Coast Together in the development of a "What Helps" guide for parents and others with infographics and plain language to present foundational information about the importance of building resilience and strategies for doing so.
+Advanced Health supported, both financially and with staff time, South Coast Together in the development of a "What Helps" guide for parents and others with infographics and plain language to present foundational information about the importance of building resilience and strategies for doing so.
 Much to South Coast Together's delight, both Rob Anda, MD, and Laura Porter of ACE Interface agreed to edit the guide.
+The guide was finalized in December of 2021 and went out for distribution in January 2022.
+The first live presentation for the Help that Helps Café was held in March of 2022.
+The Guide was translated into Spanish, the second most spoken language in Coos County, and was released in March 2022.
+Translation efforts into Mandarin and Korean have also started.
 South Coast Together plans to sell this guide as a means of sustainable production.
-They have already received much interest from other trauma-informed training groups across the nation that would like to use the guide.
+They have already received a great deal of interest from other traumainformed training groups across the nation that would like to use the guide.
+There is such high demand for the guide that a second printing is planned already, and will start in June 2022.
+Advanced Health has sponsored this project by funding the initial printing, as well as staff time to present to classes.